INCATools/ontology-access-kit/docs/interfaces/index.rst

 Interfaces
 ===============

-obolib provides a variety of *interfaces* that abstract away from implementation details and provide a coherent set of operations to perform on an ontology.
+oaklib provides a variety of *interfaces* that abstract away from implementation details and provide a coherent set of operations to perform on an ontology.
 Developers can code to the interface largely without worrying about whether the implementation is a relational database, a local